War-Brokers-Mods/WBM/README.md

 ## Installation

 Only Windows, MacOS, and Linux are officially supported.
-It is **NOT** compatible with browsers.
+It does **NOT** work on browsers.

 Usage of the [WBM Installer](https://github.com/War-Brokers-Mods/WBM-installer/releases) is recommended.

 <details>
-<summary>Manual Installation Instruction (click to unfold)</summary>
+<summary>Manual Installation Instruction (not recommended) (click to unfold)</summary>

 ### 1. Install BepInEx

-1. Download the latest version of BepInEx **version 5** from [here](https://github.com/BepInEx/BepInEx/releases).
-It is important that you download the right version.
+1. Download the latest version of [BepInEx](https://github.com/BepInEx/BepInEx/releases) **version 5**.

     |      Platform | Filename                      |
     | ------------: | :---------------------------- |
     | Linux & MacOS | BepInEx\_**unix_5**.Y.Z.W.zip |
     |       Windows | BepInEx\_**x86_5**.Y.Z.W.zip  |

-2. Extract (Unzip) the content**S** to where the game is installed.
+2. Extract all the contents to where the game is installed.

     How to find game location:<br />
     ![how to find game location](./images/local_files.png)

-    The folder structure should look like this after unzipping the file:
+    Now the folder structure should look like this:

     ```
     WarBrokers/
     ├── BepInEx/
     │   ├── core/
-    │   └── other files...
+    │   └── ...
-    └── other files...
+    └── ...
     ```

-3.  **If you are using Linux or MacOS**, you must also perform the following setup:
+3.  **If you are using Linux or MacOS:**

     1. make `run_bepinex.sh` executable: `chmod u+x run_bepinex.sh`
     2. Add launch option